se-edu/learningresources/contents/kotlin/NullSafety.md

     //do something
 }
 ```
-When the above code is ran, a NPE will be thrown on line 2 because a `null` object has no methods.
+When the above code is run, an NPE will be thrown on line 2 because a `null` object has no methods.
 To prevent an object from taking on a `null` value, programmers typically resort to doing additional checks like this:
 ```java
 String a = null;
 if(a != null && a.length > 5) {